vasudevan-gomathy/Bank-Customer-Churn-Analysis/README.md

 This page generates report which can be download as csv with piechart containing the percentage of customer churned.

  ## Conclusion
- Although the model has good AUC-ROC score, down the line it can be improved by:
+ Although the model has good AUC-ROC score of 85%, down the line it can be improved by:
   - Adding more data
   - Feature Selection.